 Medieval village between the past and the present

-Other famous characters passed through Asolo: Robert Browing, English poet; Henry James, Amercian writer and literary critic; Hernest Hemingway, American author; Filippo De Pisis, Italian painter and writer and Eleonora Duse, theater Italian actress who lived and was buried.
+Other famous characters passed through Asolo: Robert Browing, English poet; Henry James, American writer, and literary critic; Ernest Hemingway, American author; Filippo De Pisis, Italian painter and writer and Eleonora Duse, the theater Italian actress who lived and was buried.

-In the centre of Asolo is located Piazza Maggiore surrounded by buildings with Gothic and Baroque decorations and fresco of the fifteenth century.
-At the centre of the square, a Renaissance fountain with over the Saint Mark Lion.
+In the center of Asolo is located Piazza Maggiore surrounded by buildings with Gothic and Baroque decorations and a fresco of the fifteenth century.
+At the center of the square, a Renaissance fountain with over Saint Mark Lion.

 On the corner of Via Regina Corsaro, the Loggia del Capitano seat of the Civic Museum, so-called because it is decorated by big battle scenes in fresco painting and badges and plaques of masters and magistrates of the Venetian Republic.